-Again: &#8220;We are taught in the word (@Ephesians 4), that *pastors* are gifts from on high, which Christ distributes&#8221;; and it is said, &#8220;Nay, further, when a person has been owned, the heart, the conscience, the affections, and respect are engaged; it is *a bond,* a bond formed by the exercise of the gift, in the heart of such as have profited thereby.
+Again: "We are taught in the word (@Ephesians 4), that *pastors* are gifts from on high, which Christ distributes"; and it is said, "Nay, further, when a person has been owned, the heart, the conscience, the affections, and respect are engaged; it is a bond, *a bond* formed by the exercise of the gift, in the heart of such as have profited thereby.
 The heart that has received blessing responds to the action of the Holy Ghost which has taken place by means of the brother who has been its instrument; and thus the heart attaches itself to that instrument,

 {235}

 and owns God in him.
-God&#8217;s will is that it should be so, and he binds together the members of the body by these mutual helps.
-And this is very particularly applicable to a *pastor,* whose task is to my mind the most difficult that exists.
+God's will is that it should be so, and he binds together the members of the body by these mutual helps.
+And this is very particularly applicable to a *pastor*, whose task is to my mind the most difficult that exists.
 What powerful link does not result when we have thus owned one from whom we have received blessing, who has led us on, counselled us, warned us, preserved us from danger, and has made us know God, our God, better?
-The fact is that, according to my experience, there is more danger of overvaluing than of under-valuing a *true pastor.* Nevertheless, I see that the apostle puts very great value upon such affections.&#8221; In the first tract, entitled, &#8220;On the formation of churches,&#8221; you again find these words, &#8220;If God raises up *pastors* from among you, or sends them among you, it is well; it is a great blessing,&#8221; etc.
+The fact is that, according to my experience, there is more danger of overvaluing than of under-valuing a *true pastor*.
+Nevertheless, I see that the apostle puts very great value upon such affections".
+In the first tract, entitled, "On the formation of churches", you again find these words, "If God raises up *pastors* from among you, or sends them among you, it is well; it is a great blessing", etc.

-Here are now a few words extracted from the last Report of the School of Theology (see General Meeting of the Evangelical Society of Geneva, Second Anniversary, p.
-49): &#8220;The sole fact of the keeping up of our school as it is, the accomplishment of its present modest task, the furnishing two or three ministers of the gospel a year, appears to us worthy of the labours with which we are honoured,&#8221; etc.
+Here are now a few words extracted from the last Report of the School of Theology (see General Meeting of the Evangelical Society of Geneva, Second Anniversary, page 49): "The sole fact of the keeping up of our school as it is, the accomplishment of its present modest task, the furnishing two or three ministers of the gospel a year, appears to us worthy of the labours with which we are honoured", etc.

-From the quotations we have just given, it will be easy to see who are these that speak in the more scriptural way:| whether the professors, whose &#8220;school furnishes two or three ministers a year,&#8221; or those Christians, who only own the ministers given by the Lord Himself, according to His grace and sovereign goodness to His church, which is His body.
+From the quotations we have just given, it will be easy to see who are these that speak in the more scriptural way:¦ whether the professors, whose "school furnishes two or three ministers a year", or those Christians, who only own the ministers given by the Lord Himself, according to His grace and sovereign goodness to His church, which is His body.

-<h3>Introduction</h3>
+<h3>INTRODUCTION</h3>

 If, in the series of pamphlets of which the present one forms a part, it were a mere question of forms of churches, I should not have the courage to write again on the same subject.
 But it is not so.
 Certain questions, which, in the eyes of some, merely relate to forms of churches, are, at bottom, of the deepest importance, since in reality they bear on a most serious thing, namely, on the responsibility of the whole church of God.
 Reasoning about forms may indeed be introduced into the discussion, but it is because the forms bring to light the principles which are connected with them.

-| According to @Ephesians 4: 11, 12&#8212;a passage quoted against us.
+¦According to @Ephesians 4: 11, 12 -- a passage quoted against us.

 {236}